girardinsamuel/inertia-masonite/README.md

 > Inertia allows you to create fully client-side rendered, single-page apps, without much of the complexity that comes with modern SPAs.
 It does this by leveraging existing server-side frameworks.

 Inertia requires an adapter for each backend framework.
-This Gist contains the adapter for the Masonite framework.
+This repo contains the server-side adapter for the Masonite framework.

 ## Requirements